TISUnion/PrimeBackup/docs/chunking/fixed_size.md

 For most use cases, `fixed_128k` or CDC variants are preferred.
 Consider `fixed_1m` only when the file is very large and write patterns are exclusively append-only

 ### fixed_auto

+!!! warning "Alpha"

+    `fixed_auto` is in alpha status and is not recommended for production use

 `fixed_auto` walks the file in 128 KiB windows.
 For each full window, it checks the previous backup's same-path chunk layout at the same offset: